Flyguygx/sd-webui-panorama-tools/README.md

 ### Resolution
  * **Preview Width / Height** - Render resolution of the 3D preview and images sent to other tabs.
  * **Panorama Width / Height** - Render resolution of the 2D preview and images sent to other tabs.
+ * **From Panorama Image** - Calculate panorama & preview resolutions from panorama input image.
- * **Copy Input Resolution** - Copy the resolution of the input panorama & calculate preview resolution.
+ * **From Inpaint Image** - Calculate panorama & preview resolutions from panorama inpaint image.

 ## Outputs